valerieniloinsigh31/footnote-app/README.md

 -Dropdown to log in/log out/register
 -Summary Page
-Shows latest three ideas and how many likes they received -Idea detail
+Shows latest three ideas and how many likes they received

+## Idea detail
 Idea detailed within
 One idea per page.
 Footnotes posted below
 Ability to create a footnote
-If you have posted a footnote, ability to edit and delete your own footnotes -Writer profile - footnote log and writer profile
+If you have posted a footnote, ability to edit and delete your own footnotes

+## Writer profile - footnote log and writer profile
 User can fill out your personal profile form.
 These details will be used in future features to implement filters etc User can update this form whenever they wish
 Footnote log-wherein footnotes feed in (designed by the date they were created).
 User can delete these as they wish with their delete button…how to ensure only deleted from profile page…can’t use delete…must use hidden?

--Sign Up – form
+## Sign Up – form
-Fill out a registration form and receive a confirmation email -Log in/out
+Fill out a registration form and receive a confirmation email

+## Log in/out
 Use your registered details to log in by entering your stored email and password.
 Log out of the app

--Medley page - random footnotes generated-button
+## Medley page - random footnotes generated-button
 Click medley to be presented with a random out of context idea/footnote from the app.
-Designed to inspire -Pagination
+Designed to inspire

+## Pagination
 Three idea summaries per page, then pagination comes into force.
 This is so the user does not become overwhelmed.
 It is an app designed to be used on a small, mobile device so visually, summary cards for three ideas seems most appropriate, to avoid unnecessary scrolling.
 Once the idea card is clicked into, there will be one idea per page and up to ten footnotes. (has ten footnotes limit been enforced?)
 A bootstrap collapsible element has been applied to the foonotes so the ability to writer a footnote pops up immediately without having to scroll down the page

--Navigation bar.
+## Navigation bar.
 Summary page with summary cards for different ideas (revealing amount of likes/footnotes on an idea).
 Login/Logoff function.
 Register function.
 Medley tab, this is a decorative tab, to provide quick inspiration-quotes from famous writers and a button which generates random footnotes from the database once clicked

-- Max length 280 characters for both idea and footnotes as the focus of the website is on giving helpful nuggets on fast-occurring ideas as opposed to crossing the territory into elaborate collaboration/plagiarism.
+## Max length under 500 characters for both idea and footnotes
+ As the focus of the website is on giving helpful nuggets on fast-occurring ideas as opposed to crossing the territory into elaborate collaboration/plagiarism.

+ -Additional model for 'connect with my profile'...people who leave ideas will be able to set up a profile, containing only their ideas.
+-Additional model 'Make this my favourite idea'...function of the FootNote website, users can choose one idea per per day as their favourite.
+-Authentication-an additional future feature to be added is that only those who like the original idea will be able to leave a footnote-this will be to for website moderation purposes-the focus of the website is to focus on providing small nuggets of inspiration, a nod in the right direction as opposed to negative or frivolous vitriolic comments.

 ## Future Features

+## Development of writer profile page
--Everyone who joins the FootNote app has the choice of having their own FootNote profile, where they post their ideas and are susceptible to criticism/feedback by the other FootNote app members who they have accepted as feedback givers on their profile.
+Everyone who joins the FootNote app has the choice of having their own FootNote profile, where they post their ideas and are susceptible to criticism/feedback by the other FootNote app members who they have accepted as feedback givers on their profile.
 Additionally, they will be capable of applying to be a feedback giver on the profiles or other writers who they match with.
 They will need to be accepted as a feedback giver before they can see the ideas, vote the idea green/red and give feedback on the profiles of other FootNote members.

-Use of profiles/connecting profiles: Similarly to the preferences section of Tinder, upon joining the app, the FootNote member is presented with several questions, encouraging them to stipulate their area of interest, the genres they are interested in and writers they are similar to/inspired by and their form of writing (novel/songwriter/screenwriter/poet).
+## Use of profiles/connecting profiles:

+Similarly to the preferences section of Tinder, upon joining the app, the FootNote member is presented with several questions, encouraging them to stipulate their area of interest, the genres they are interested in and writers they are similar to/inspired by and their form of writing (novel/songwriter/screenwriter/poet).
 Based on the preferences that they list, they will unlock a pool of other profiles that they can apply to be feedback givers on.
-The owners of the profiles they apply to be feedback givers to, will be able to see their site statistics (how much interaction they have had on the FootNote application (e.g. what ratio of green/red votes on other people's original ideas they have had, how many FootNotes they have posted as feedback to other people's profiles, how many original ideas have they posted to their own profile, when did they join the site etc.) The owner of the profile, who decides whether or not to accept the applicant as a feedback-giver on their own profile will be able to make an informed decision about whether to accept them or not based on their statistics. (e.g. if a profile owners sees that the member who has applied to be a feedback giver on their page, joined three years ago and has yet to post their own original thought and has voted 100% red on other people's original ideas without providing any Footnotes, the profile owner may not be inclined to accept them to their profile as the impression created is that they are there to steal ideas, to offer exclusively negative feedback and not to contribute anything themselves).
+The owners of the profiles they apply to be feedback givers to, will be able to see their site statistics; how much interaction they have had on the FootNote application (e.g. what ratio of green/red votes on other people's original ideas they have had, how many FootNotes they have posted as feedback to other people's profiles, how many original ideas have they posted to their own profile, when did they join the site etc.) The owner of the profile, who decides whether or not to accept the applicant as a feedback-giver on their own profile will be able to make an informed decision about whether to accept them or not based on their statistics. (e.g. if a profile owners sees that the member who has applied to be a feedback giver on their page, joined three years ago and has yet to post their own original thought and has voted 100% red on other people's original ideas without providing any Footnotes, the profile owner may not be inclined to accept them to their profile as the impression created is that they are there to steal ideas, to offer exclusively negative feedback and not to contribute anything themselves).

--Private view- a separate offline view for the idea owner.
+## Private view- a separate offline view for the idea owner.
 Can soft delete the idea at an point and due to CASCADE.DELETE function, all related footnotes will soft delete also.
 By soft delete, this means becomes private and visible only to the user who posted the original idea and not to the general users.
 Once hard deleted, the idea and all footnotes would be deleted from the app.

--View-bits of inspiration (things we liked).
+## View-bits of inspiration (things we liked).
 A separate view created by the moderator/administrator, showcases the most popular idea of the day and has a variety of quotes from writers and pictures of famous writers.
 It will also have a button called 'Inspire me'.
 This button will generate three random footnotes (of all of the hundreds of footnotes stored on the database for the apps) and post three of them at a time.
 One in each circular shaped bubble, to create a dream like effect.
 The footnotes will be deliberately without context and the randomness/incongruity/unrelatedness with one another may be humorous or profound and hopefully inspire the user.

--Filter on FootNotes under idea for different users -Order footnotes by amount of likes
+## Filter on FootNotes under idea for different users

+## Order footnotes by amount of likes

--Order idea cards on summary page by most liked
+## Order idea cards on summary page by most liked

--The main image that appears on the idea will be also uploaded by the app user, it will be connected to their mobile.
+## The main image that appears on the idea will be also uploaded by the app user, it will be connected to their mobile.
+F
-Future features: Additional model for the person who owns the idea can soft-delete their idea and all corresponding footnotes at any time so that that the view becomes private and visible to only them...this will be a good way to ensure that the summary page doesn't become oversaturated.
+uture features: Additional model for the person who owns the idea can soft-delete their idea and all corresponding footnotes at any time so that that the view becomes private and visible to only them...this will be a good way to ensure that the summary page doesn't become oversaturated.

 Summary page, there will be a filter option inserted to order ideas either by how many green ticks they received or how many FootNotes they received.

 The cascade delete effect is in place so once an idea is deleted, all accompanying footnotes will be deleted as well.

--Additional model for 'connect with my profile'...people who leave ideas will be able to set up a profile, containing only their ideas.
--Additional model 'Make this my favourite idea'...function of the FootNote website, users can choose one idea per per day as their favourite.
--Authentication-an additional future feature to be added is that only those who like the original idea will be able to leave a footnote-this will be to for website moderation purposes-the focus of the website is to focus on providing small nuggets of inspiration, a nod in the right direction as opposed to negative or frivolous vitriolic comments.

 # UX Design

 ## Initial design – Balsamiq wireframes and lucidcharts ERDs

 Having used both Balsamiq and Lucidcharts for design at planning phase for apps in the past, I decided to use Balsamiq for design of the wireframes and Lucidcharts to create the entity relationship diagrams for the models.

 ## BALSAMIQ WIREFRAMES
  Please see below the various balsamiq wireframes for each of the pages in the FootNote app, from the perspective of a desktop as well as from a mobile viewport.
 Not all planned pages were included in final app(not Must Haves):